 As with all artwork, the value of Tom Dodson’s paintings varies a little according to the provenance, size and subject matter.
 He typically painted working-class life such as classroom scenes, church, backyards and terraced streets, which are valued both for the vitality of their execution and as social commentary.
 Additional personal touches such as letters from the artist all add value.

-Our in-house expert Stephen Sparrow has years of experience in assessing and valuing Tom Dodson’s work, so do get in touch if you’d like to learn more about a piece you own or discuss a potential sale or valuation.
+At Wilson55, our in-house expert Stephen Sparrow has years of experience in assessing and valuing Tom Dodson’s work, so do get in touch if you’d like to learn more about a piece you own or discuss a potential sale or valuation.

 The knowledge and passion of our experienced team enables us to achieve top prices for our vendors.
 For a free, no-obligation valuation complete the form below or click to find out how to sell in our auctions.